Blow Away

 "Blow Away" is a song by English musician George Harrison that was released in February 1979 on his album George Harrison.
 It was also the lead single from the album.
 The song is one of Harrison's most popular recordings from his solo career and has appeared on the compilations Best of Dark Horse 1976–1989 and Let It Roll: Songs by George Harrison.

 Writing and recording

 The song is one of Harrison's simplest compositions.
-Its uptempo pop sound fell far outside the dominant genres of the era: disco and punk.
 The end of "Blow Away", written on a rainy day (that's why first verses are about clouds), was included in Nuns on the Run – a comedy with Eric Idle and Robbie Coltrane.

 In his autobiography, I, Me, Mine, Harrison says that the song arose from feelings of frustration and inadequacy resulting from a leaking roof at his Friar Park home.
 While viewing the downpour from an outbuilding on the property, he realised that, in surrendering to the problem, he was merely exacerbating it.
 With this realisation, the episode served as a reminder that he, in fact, "loved everybody" and should seek to be more optimistic.
 Additionally, he notes that, while he initially felt self-conscious about the song, thinking it "so obvious", the track grew on him when he recorded it.